Chart Color Schemes

 Thornton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified 16 infrastructure projects that could impact the area.
-Key projects include Thornton Rail Bridge Duplication, Raymond Terrace and Heatherbrae Strategy (2020-2040), North Thornton Estate, and Brentwood Thornton Final Stage.
-The following list details those likely to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 16 projects that may impact the region.
+Notable ones include Thornton Rail Bridge Duplication, Raymond Terrace and Heatherbrae Strategy (2020-2040), North Thornton Estate, and Brentwood Thornton Final Stage.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.